NARFE: Membership and goals

 Through both of these acts, NARFE is trying to increase the pensions of retired federal workers.

 NARFE legislative program

 The legislative program of NARFE is made annually coming before each Congress.
-The program is divided into three categories in order to show their importance as NARFE legislative goals.
+The program is divided into three categories to show their importance as NARFE legislative goals.
 The first is to preserve the goals already reached.
 The second is to provide benefits to the future members of NARFE.
 The third includes all other goals of NARFE.

 Political contributions

 According to OpenSecrets, in 2018 NARFE donated $850,750 to political candidates, of which 78% went to Democratic candidates and 21% to Republican candidates.